 The Story Behind Florida's Abandoned Overseas Railroad Will Boggle Your Mind

 If you live in Florida, you’re probably familiar with some of the oil tycoon Henry M. Flagler’s work.
 Back in the early 1900s, Florida was a popular winter destination for the upper crust, and some of Florida’s most extravagant works of architecture were commissioned by Flagler himself.
 Flagler College (Ponce de León Hotel) in St. Augustine, and Whitehall, the impressive mansion that is now the Flagler Museum in Palm Beach, both serve as reminders of his influence, as do many monuments across the state.
-The abandoned Florida Overseas Railroad seems to be a testament to both man’s ingenuity and arrogance.
+Even the abandoned Flagler Railroad seems to be a testament to both man’s ingenuity and arrogance.
+Was this Flagler folly the biggest architectural disaster in the state?
+Many believe it was Flagler’s Folly, so let’s find ut what happened to this railroad in Key West.

-These treasured landmarks remain in good condition, but even Flagler wasn’t infallible.
-In 1905, the industrialist decided to extend the Florida East Coast Railway beyond Miami, all the way to Key West.
-He hoped to profit from this more than 100-mile extension by having the best available access to Cuba and the proposed Panama Canal.
+These treasured Flagler landmarks remain in good condition, but even Flagler wasn’t infallible.
+In 1905, the industrialists decided to extend the Florida East Coast Railway beyond Miami, all the way to Key West.
+The hope was for the Flagler Railroad to Key West to profit from this more than 100-mile extension by having the best available access to Cuba and the proposed Panama Canal.

-As you can imagine, the construction was difficult, dangerous, and very expensive.
+As you can imagine, construction was difficult, dangerous, and very expensive.
 Three hurricanes threatened to derail the project, but Flagler pressed on.
 It was completed in 1912, and what had originally been referred to as “Flagler’s Folly” suddenly became “The Eighth Wonder of the World.”
+Flagler Railroad to Key West is still one of the most talked about bridges in the southeast.

-Craving more abandoned goodies in Florida?
-You should check out this list of 17 stunning abandoned places in the Sunshine State.
+Craving more abandoned goodies in Florida aside from Flagler’s Folly?
+You should check out this list of stunning abandoned places in Florida.
+ANd when you go, be sure to take a camera like a GoPro with you!

-Have you ever checked out the abandoned Florida Overseas Railroad for yourself?
+Have you ever checked out the abandoned Flagler Railroad for yourself?
 What do you think of this interesting chapter in our state’s history: extravagant or necessary?
 Tell us your thoughts in the comments.
+We’d love to hear if you think Flagler’s folly was even a folly at all.

 What are some famous Florida landmarks?